Kaltsoon/nosql/material/3-mongo-operations.md

 ## Aggregation operations

 MongoDB supports similar aggregation operations as SQL's `GROUP BY` clause and aggregation functions such as `COUNT` and `SUM`.
 Read the [Aggregation Pipeline](https://www.mongodb.com/docs/manual/core/aggregation-pipeline/) guide.
-Then, implement and execute the following aggregations in MongoDB Shell:
+Then, implement and execute the following aggregations in the MongoDB Shell:

 1. Display the total number of books in the library.
 Hint: [$group](https://www.mongodb.com/docs/manual/reference/operator/aggregation/group/) (take a look at the [examples](https://www.mongodb.com/docs/manual/reference/operator/aggregation/group/#examples)) and [$count](https://www.mongodb.com/docs/manual/reference/operator/aggregation/count-accumulator/) operators
 2. Display the total number of book copies in the library.
 Hint: [$sum](https://www.mongodb.com/docs/manual/reference/operator/aggregation/sum/) operator